Build a React Native library

 .

-is enabled), and some tools such a Jest (opens in a new tab).
 The output file should be referenced in the main

 field of package.json